h2tc-roboticsx/H2TC/README.md

 ## Data Processing

-Our data [processor](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py) synchronizes and converts the raw data into the processed data of commonly used formats, and organizes them in a hierarchical manner.
+The data [processor](https://github.com/lipengroboticsx/H2TC_code/blob/main/src/process.py) synchronizes and converts the raw captured data into the processed data of commonly used formats, and organizes them in a hierarchical manner.
 Using the tool, users can easily

 * Process the raw data into the formats as detailed in the table below, or